ISIS3510-MOBILE-T34/T34-Wiki-SpendiQ/README.md

 # Team 34 - Our Wiki
-This repository is used to mainly store our Team Wiki information, which includes answers to weekly tasks and progress reports.
+This repository is used to mainly store our Team Wiki information, which includes answers to the sourse deliverables and progress reports.

-Please access the Wiki section to review our Team Work and Deliverables!
+Please access the [Wiki section](https://github.com/ISIS3510-MOBILE-T34/T34-Wiki/wiki) to review our Team Work and Deliverables!

 ![image](https://github.com/user-attachments/assets/254e34db-1691-4ede-ba0d-4e5e77469bc1)